Skyla’s stories

 Maria didn’t touch her enlarged abdomen and the baby inside.
 She was glad Anya was in the front seat.

 She leaned against the window, the cold seeping into her skull, her soul.
 She saw the moon.
 The moon.
-Silent witness to millennia grief and unspeakable violence.
+Silent witness to millennia of grief and unspeakable violence.

 And with the moon her soul groaned the final prayer, “God.”